 How Does Fred Kornberg's Compensation Compare With Similar Sized Companies?

-At the time of writing our data says that Comtech Telecommunications Corp. has a market cap of US$545m, and is paying total annual CEO compensation of US$3.4m.
+Our data indicates that Comtech Telecommunications Corp. is worth US$721m, and total annual CEO compensation is US$3.4m.
 (This is based on the year to July 2018).
 While we always look at total compensation first, we note that the salary component is less, at US$760k.
-As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of US$200m to US$800m.
-The median total CEO compensation was US$1.6m.
+We examined companies with market caps from US$400m to US$1.6b, and discovered that the median CEO total compensation of that group was US$2.7m.

 Is Comtech Telecommunications Corp.
 Growing?

-Comtech Telecommunications Corp. has increased its earnings per share (EPS) by an average of 69% a year, over the last three years (using a line of best fit).
-It achieved revenue growth of 21% over the last year.
+Over the last three years Comtech Telecommunications Corp. has grown its earnings per share (EPS) by an average of 82% per year (using a line of best fit).
+It achieved revenue growth of 20% over the last year.

 Has Comtech Telecommunications Corp.
 Been A Good Investment?

 Boasting a total shareholder return of 145% over three years, Comtech Telecommunications Corp. has done well by shareholders.
 So they may not be at all concerned if the CEO were to be paid more than is normal for companies around the same size.